<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 Shopify’s network of experts is available to assist, or you can do it manually using Ruby programming language or through Shopify’s free app.
 Third-party apps are also an option for migrating to Shopify Plus.

-Shopify Plus vs. Magento Commerce 2: Add-ons, extensions, integrations, and apps
+Shopify Plus vs. Adobe Commerce (Magento 2): Add-ons, extensions, integrations, and apps

-Both Shopify Plus and Magento Commerce 2 offer a variety of add-ons, extensions, and app integrations, including every major payment processor, security system, marketing software, product feed optimization app, and more.
+Both Shopify Plus and Adobe Commerce offer a variety of add-ons, extensions, and app integrations, including every major payment processor, security system, marketing software, product feed optimization app, and more.

 These are some of the apps available to use with either platform.